 Describing your product or service with a clearly expressed truth is a business asset like no other.

 Even the shortest of words can be powerful

 Take Apple for example.
 What words do you think best describe the meaning of Apple’s products to their users?
 The answer?

 Words.
 Don’t they just rock you with their power?

 What the right words can do

 The right words create an emotional engagement between you and your reader.
 This is not an accident.
-By understanding the emotional state of your user you can create words that are meaningful to them.
+By understanding the emotional state of your user, you can select words that are meaningful to them.
 It’s a form of strategic messaging.